 Support for 32-bit development was deprecated in PGI 2016 and is no longer available as of the PGI 2017 release.
 PGI 2017 is only available for 64-bit operating systems and does not include the ability to compile 32-bit applications for execution on either 32-or 64-bit operating systems.

 Terminology

-If there are terms in this guide with which you are unfamiliar, see the PGI glossary at https://www.pgicompilers.com/support/definitions.htm.
+If there are terms in this guide with which you are unfamiliar, PGI provides a glossary of terms which you can access at www.pgroup.com/support/definitions.htm

 Related Publications